-3. GoFundMe is another way to approach this: you can set up a campaign and all the money collection and record-keeping is managed there for a modest fee (7.9% fee plus \$.30 per transaction).
+GoFundMe: You can set up a campaign and all the money collection and record-keeping is managed there for a modest fee (7.9% fee plus \$0.30 per transaction).
 You'll find many campaigns there for volunteer service.
-Executive Director Susan Partnow recently raised \$1800 for her GCJ scouting and service trip to Uganda.
-You set up the fund and then share the link through email and social media sights such as Facebook and Twitter.
-The system helps you communicate with donors and send thank you notes.
+Executive Director, Susan Partnow, recently raised \$1800 for her GCJ scouting and service trip to Uganda.
+You set up the fund and then share the link through email and social media sites such as Facebook and Twitter.
+The system helps you communicate with donors and send thank-you notes.
 Here are a few ways to promote your GoFundMe on social media:

-https://support.gofundme.com/hc/en-us/articles/115011721327-How-to-Share-on-Other-Social-Me dia-Sites(Note: you can also do this as GoFundMe campaign - see below.)
+https://support.gofundme.com/hc/en-us/articles/115011721327-How-to-Share-on-Other-Social-Media-Sites